Anne Lindboe: Early life, education and medical career

+Political career

+Mayor of Oslo

+In July 2022, she was nominated as the Oslo Conservatives' mayoral candidate for the 2023 local elections.
+Following the election which resulted in a Conservative victory, Lindboe became mayor on 25 October, with the Progress Party's Julianne Ofstad as deputy mayor.

 Children's Ombudsman

 She has compared long time child custody conflicts to child neglect, and has suggested that mediation between parents should be mandatory before such cases are brought in for court.